Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 Imagine the horror of being inside, or just outside, of the building pictured above as it came crashing down onto the sidewalk below.

-Mary of Anchorage Memories was a teenage girl when the earthquake struck.
+When the earthquake struck, Mary of Anchorage Memories was a teenager.

-She was in the JC Penney building with her brother and left as the building came crashing down around them.
+She left the JC Penney building with her brother as it came crashing down around them.

 Her e-book is a gripping story of survival.